remondis-it/remap/README.md

 ## Mapping meta model

 ReMap provides a meta model that allows to search for top-level mappings.
-This can be used to perform single value mappings without the need of having the whole source object.
+This can be used to perform single value mappings without the need of having an instance of the whole source object.
+The mapping model can be obtained by calling `getMappingModel()` on a valid mapper.

+The meta model allows to search for field mappings.
+Since some search methods can return multiple results, the search results must be checked using `com.remondis.remap.MappingModel.TransformationSearchResult.hasSingleResult()` before performing transformations.

+Note: The meta model distinguish between value and object mappings.
+Object mappings are `set` or `restructure` operations because the input for this mapping operations is the whole source object.
+So once a transformation was selected using the meta model, check the transformation type with `com.remondis.remap.MappingModel.TransformationSearchResult.isObjectTransformation()` or `com.remondis.remap.MappingModel.TransformationSearchResult.isValueTransformation()` to determine the input for performing this mapping operation.

 ## Spring Integration